Vietnam.vn - Nền tảng quảng bá Việt Nam

 The more killer cells there are in the tumor, the better the patient's prognosis.

-The important thing here is that fasting will train these killer cells to survive better in the above adverse environment.
+The important thing here is that fasting trains these killer cells to survive better in the above adverse environment.

-In addition, the authors observed that more NK cells migrated to the bone marrow, where they were able to produce more important tumor-fighting cytokines.
+Additionally, the authors observed that more NK cells migrated to the bone marrow, where they were able to produce more important tumor-fighting cytokines.
 Meanwhile, NK cells in the spleen were trained to use fat as fuel better.
-Combining these two mechanisms, Dr. Delconte said, the NK cells became more potent at producing more cytokines in the tumor.
-And with improved metabolism, they were more likely to survive in the tumor environment and enhance their ability to fight cancer, according to Medical Express.
+Combining these two mechanisms, Dr. Delconte said, the NK cells became more powerful in producing more cytokines in the tumor.
+And with improved metabolism, they were more likely to survive in the tumor environment and enhance their anti-cancer ability, according to Medical Express.

 In general, the more NK cells there are in the tumor, the better the patient's prognosis.